Cleaning your Blackstone Griddle after cooking is a MUST!! It can be intimidating if you have never cooked on a griddle before.

 How to season Blackstone Griddle

 Once the griddle is cooled off, make sure to return to the flat-top and “season” it.
-Add a thin layer of oil.
+Add a thin layer of oil which is also known as a protective layer of oil to help combat a rusty griddle.

-Completely coat the top with a piece of paper towel to evenly layer the oil.
+Completely coat the top with a piece of paper towel to evenly layer the oil of the griddle’s surface.
+This is referred to as a protective seasoning layer which should be done after every clean-up.

-Make sure to completely clean out the grease trap and use a foil liner if you want.
+Make sure to completely clean out the grease trap and use drip pans – foil liner if you want.

-Don’t forget to wipe the shelves and ledges of the griddle with warm soapy water.
+Don’t forget to wipe the shelves and ledges of the griddle with warm soapy water (Dawn soap works best to cut the grease).
 Just don’t use the soapy water on the griddle.

 Store the griddle with a hard cover.